 This fund is intended for medium-term investment and aims to provide immediate high income with funds invested predominantly in fixed-interest securities and operated on a unitised basis.
 As with the Growth Fund, units can be bought or sold monthly with income distributed gross in March and September.
 The Income Fund is professionally managed by Royal London Asset Management, based in London.

-The dealing procedures for dealing in units in the Growth and Income Funds has altered since January 2009.
-An explanation can be downloaded below.
+The dealing procedures for dealing in units in the Growth and Income Funds since 2018.

 Members of the Investors Trust are appointed by the General Assembly.
-The Chairperson is Catherine Alexander and the Vice-Chairperson is Brian Duffin.
+The Chairman is Brian Duffin OBE and the Vice-Chairman is Robert Burgon.

 Contact for more information

 For further information please email or contact us at the Church's offices in Edinburgh.